 Cactus Cuties Lady Bikers Chapter: Interested in joining other lady motorcyclists with common interests of motorcycles and riding?
 There is a Women in the Wind-Cactus Cuties Chapter in the Kingman, Golden Valley, Bullhead City and surrounding areas!
 We meet the first Sunday of each month at 10 a.m. at Canyon 66 at 3100 E. Andy Devine Ave.
 Check out our website at www.womeninthewind.org or contact us at email@example.com or 702-624-1160.
 We are also on Facebook: Women in the Wind – Cactus Cuties Chapter.

-The Cerbat Garden Club will be holding its next meeting on Jan.
-11, 2017.
-Our January program will feature Charlotte Hillman who will be telling us how to make cactus jelly.
-The January Gardeners’ Day out will be an Art and Wine class on Feb.
-1. Local artist Toni Bigelow will be teaching us the sumi-e style of painting.
-The cost for the class, lunch and wine is $30.
-Cerbat Garden Club meets the second Wednesday of the month at 10 a.m. at St. John’s Methodist Church, 1730 Kino Avenue, Kingman.
+The Cerbat Garden Club will holding its next meeting on May 10, 2017.
+Our program for May will be on making your own flower pots presented by the pottery department of MCC.
+The May 24 Gardeners’ Day Out will be our Thrift Store Fashion Show held at the DigIt Community Garden.
+Cerbat Garden Club meets the second Wednesday of the month at 10:00 a.m. at St. John’s Methodist Church, 1730 Kino Ave., Kingman.
 Guests are always welcome.
-For more information call Sandy at 692-2778 or visit us on Facebook.
+For more information call Sandy at 928-692-2778 or visit us on Facebook or www.cerbatgardenclub.org.

 Dig It Kingman Community Gardens: The Community Gardens are having a contest drawing for a quilt made possible by Paula Acer, which was designed, quilted and embroidered by Pandora Patterson, longarm machine quilting by Jackie Bradley.
 The ticket prices are $1 each or 6 for $5.
 Winners need not be present to win.
 Call 928-565-0454 to purchase tickets.
 All proceeds from the contest drawing go toward making Spring improvements to the garden.